Learn cPanel

 Accessing the Forwarders feature in cPanel

-The cPanel service is the main steering gear of your HostArmada Web Hosting account.
+The cPanel service is the main steering wheel of your HostArmada Web Hosting account.
 It allows you to utilize the full potential of the service effortlessly and with minimal knowledge in the Web Hosting field.
-Before you can proceed with accessing the "Forwarders" feature, you will need to access the cPanel service first.
+Before you can start setting up forwarders, you will need to access the cPanel service first and locate the "Forwarders" feature.

-Once you are logged in to the cPanel service you will need to look for the "Forwarders" feature, for which you can either use the search bar provided at the top of the page or you can look for the "Emails" features group where the "Forwarders" feature is located.
+Once you are logged in to the cPanel service, you will need to look for the "Forwarders" feature.
+You can either use the search bar provided at the top right side of the page or look for the "Emails" features group where the "Forwarders" feature is located.

 Finally, if you click on it, cPanel will redirect you to the main page where you will be able to perform further actions related to the management of your email forwarders.